Army Group Upper Rhine

-The Upper Rhine High Command (Oberkommando Oberrhein), also incorrectly referred to as Army Group Upper Rhine (Heeresgruppe Oberrhein), was a short-lived headquarters unit of the German Armed Forces (Wehrmacht) created on the Western Front during World War II.
+The Upper Rhine High Command (Oberkommando Oberrhein), known for three days as Army Group Upper Rhine (Heeresgruppe Oberrhein), was a short-lived headquarters unit of the German Armed Forces (Wehrmacht) created on the Western Front during World War II.
 The Upper Rhine High Command was formed on 26 November 1944 and deactivated on 25 January 1945.
 The sole commander of this headquarters unit was Heinrich Himmler.

-Although English language sources refer to this command as an "army group," the German term Oberkommando actually means "high command".
-As such, the Oberrhein command was not an army group subordinated to theater command, but a command of importance equal to that of a theater command and one which reported directly to Oberkommando der Wehrmacht (OKW) and Adolf Hitler.
-The German term Oberrhein refers to the upper reaches of the Rhine River, the geographical area for which this command had defense responsibility.
+For most of its history, the command was known as an Oberkommando, and was renamed to become a Heeresgruppe only on 22 January 1945, when Paul Hausser was appointed as commander.
+Just three days later, on 25 January, Hausser was assigned to Army Group G; Army Group Upper Rhine was dissolved on 29 January.

 Creation

 Following successful Allied offensives in November 1944 that forced the Saverne and Belfort Gaps, reached the Rhine River, and liberated Belfort, Strasbourg, and Mulhouse, Hitler ordered the German troops around Colmar in Alsace to hold fast.
 German Army Group G (Heeresgruppe G) was stripped of defense responsibility for the area around Colmar and the defense of the Rhine River south of the Bienwald.

-On November 26, 1944, the Germans organized the Upper Rhine High Command to defend the upper Rhine.
-Hitler placed SS Reichsführer Heinrich Himmler in command on December 10, believing that Himmler's presence would stimulate extraordinary efforts by both German military and Nazi Party officials in the region.
+On 26 November 1944 the Germans organized the Upper Rhine High Command to defend the upper Rhine.
+Hitler placed SS Reichsführer Heinrich Himmler in command on 10 December, believing that Himmler's presence would stimulate extraordinary efforts by both German military and Nazi Party officials in the region.

 The designation of the command as a "High Command" also meant that the Upper Rhine High Command was an independent theater-level command that answered directly to OKW, rather than to the OB West.
 OB West was the German command responsible for the rest of the Western Front.
 With Himmler in charge of the Upper Rhine High Command, the practical effect was that this army group answered directly to Hitler.
 This introduced a largely disadvantageous schism into the German high command for operations on the Western Front.